ImMaxRoss/film_finder/README.md

 # Business Understanding
 As streaming platforms pile-up content, users struggle to pinpoint films or shows that align with their tastes.
 The dubious presence of bias in platform algorithms exacerbates this challenge, making it harder for users to rely on platform recommendations.
 Biases emerge from factors like skewed user preferences, popularity bias, or even the platform's promotional agenda.
 As a result, recommended content may not cater to users' unique tastes, negatively affecting the overall user experience.

-Streaming platforms stand to gain from implementing an unbiased hybrid recommendation system that blends content-based and collaborative filtering techniques.
-This approach leverages the best of both methods, increasing reliability and personalization while mitigating biases.
+Streaming platforms stand to gain from implementing an unbiased recommendation system that utilizes either a content-based or collaborative filtering approach.
 The content-based technique analyzes features like genre and content description, while collaborative filtering harnesses the collective trends of user ratings.
-Together, they forge a powerful recommendation engine, enhancing user satisfaction and overall experience.
+They are both powerful recommendation engines.

 # Data Understanding